Nidhisingh274/Driving-Business-Growth-for-Nivya-Cycles--Excel/README.md

 ## Recommendations

-### 1. **Target Middle-Income Males**
+### 1. **Target High-Income Males**
-   - Focus marketing campaigns on middle-income males (₹30,000-₹60,000).
+   - Focus marketing campaigns on High-income males.
 This demographic shows the highest tendency to purchase bikes and can be a primary target for promotional activities.

 ### 2. **Promote Bikes for Short Commutes**
    - Emphasize the benefits of biking for short distances (0-1 miles) in marketing campaigns.
 Highlight factors like cost savings, convenience, and environmental benefits to attract more buyers in urban and suburban areas.

 ### 3. **Regional Marketing Focus**
-   - In **North America**, focus on professionals and high-income individuals by promoting bikes as a fitness and lifestyle choice for commuting.
+   - In **North America**, focus on promoting bikes as a fitness and lifestyle choice for commuting.
    - In **Europe**, tailor marketing strategies to appeal to manual laborers, focusing on affordability, durability, and practicality for daily use.

 ### 4. **Education-Specific Campaigns**